pratiknarang/peershark/README.md

 flow information -> store processed data for each file in FLOWDATADIR.

- ...usage : python GenerateFlows.py
+  usage : python GenerateFlows.py

 3. generateSuperFlows.py : Take each file from FLOWDATADIR -> merge
 flows into superflows based on input parameters -> store in SUPERFLOWDATADIR.

- ...usage: python generateSuperFlows.py start(in hrs) increment(in hrs) end(in hrs)
+ usage: python generateSuperFlows.py start(in hrs) increment(in hrs) end(in hrs)

- ...Number of files generated = (end - start)/increment
+  Number of files generated = (end - start)/increment

- ...One file is generated for each value of timegap ranging from start to end.
+  One file is generated for each value of timegap ranging from start to end.

 ###OPTIONAL: